About the Adirondack Lake Assessment Program

 This is a very inexpensive, though professional, monitoring system because volunteers do the sampling all over the Park, saving the scientists a tremendous amount of time and vehicle costs.
 AWI compiles an annual report each winter summarizing water quality trends in each lake.
 When a lake’s annual report indicates a troublesome trend, a scientist from AWI will visit and speak with lake associations and/or monitors to consider what should be done to reverse the trend.

 How do we sign up?

-Download a copy of the ALAP 2013 Registration Form or use our online registration page before the beginning of the testing season and return to Protect the Adirondacks, P.O.
-Box 769, Lake George NY 12845 or to email@example.com.
+The best way to sign up is by using the online registration page before the beginning of the testing season.
+Or, you can download a copy of the ALAP 2017 Registration Form and mail it to ALAP, Protect the Adirondacks, P.O.
+Box 769, Lake George NY 12845 or to firstname.lastname@example.org.
 We will schedule a training, at your lake if it is a new one, and arrange for the delivery of a testing kit and sample bottles.

 See more information on the Participant’s Resources page.
 For more information you can also call the main office at 518-685-3088.